herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 comments: true
 title: 'React app online in 10 easy steps'
 Category: Tutorial
-tags: [React]
+tags: [React, JavaScript]
 lang: en-EN
 ---
 Tutorial for Beginners.
 Create and build your first React.js app.
 Deploy to the web in the fastest way possible.
 The process should take less than 30 minutes to complete.

-Follow these instructions:
+React is a modern, very popular, state-of-art JavaScript framework invented by Facebook for building user interfaces.
+Is an open source project, used by such giants like Airbnb, Imgur, Instagram, Netflix or Walmart.
+Everyone seems to be talking about React now!
+If you want to have your own React application online, follow these instructions:

 1. Install Node.js
 Download your version of Node from <https://nodejs.org/en/download/> and click to install it.